molet/EVB_tutorial/README.md

 git clone https://github.com/molet/EVB_tutorial.git
 ```

+You can update the contents of the repository on you machine by typing `git pull` after entering `EVB_tutorial`.

 Once you have the Dockerfile on your machine, enter to its directory and build the image by typing:

 ```